metacpan/metacpan-cpan-extracted/distros/F/Firefox-Marionette/README.md

     warn "Apparently, we're now at " .
 Firefox::Marionette->new( proxy => 'https://this.is.another.location:3128', geo => 'https://freeipapi.com/api/json/' )->go('https://maps.google.com/')->geo();

 NOTE: currently this call sets the location to be exactly what is specified.
-It doesn't change anything else relevant (yet, but it may in future), such as [languages](#languages) or the [timezone](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/getTimezoneOffset).
+It will also attempt to modify the current timezone (if available in the [geo location](https://metacpan.org/pod/Firefox::Marionette::GeoLocation) parameter) to match the specified [timezone](https://metacpan.org/pod/Firefox::Marionette::GeoLocation#tz).
 This function should be considered experimental.
 Feedback welcome.

+If particular, the [ipgeolocation API](https://ipgeolocation.io/documentation/ip-geolocation-api.html) is the only API that currently providing geolocation data and matching timezone data in one API call.
+If anyone finds/develops another similar API, I would be delighted to include support for it in this module.

 ## go